 Is Pine good for a table top?

 Pine is good for a table top if you don’t mind it showing signs of use over time.
-However, pine can accept paint well, which means you can customize the colors more easily and you can also opt to coat it with a protective polyurethane finish to promote durability.
+However, pine can accept paint well, which means you can customize the colors more easily and you can also opt to coat it with a protective polyurethane finish, be it satin or semi-gloss, to promote durability.